Autodesk-Forge/forge-deletewalls-designautomation/README.md

 ## Description

 DeleteWalls is an application that takes in a rvt file and outputs another rvt file with all of the walls removed.
-The files in this repository are to be used as exrecise files for a [tutorial](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-edit/step1-convert-addin/) to convert a typical Revit add-in to a Design Automation ready Revit add-in.
+The files in this repository are to be used as exercise files for a [tutorial](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit-edit/step1-convert-addin/) to convert a typical Revit add-in to a Design Automation ready Revit add-in.

 This repository contains two folders.
 Each of them contains a C# project.
 The folders are: